martinnikolov93/n-way-compare/README.md

 ### File Actions

-Each file row can expose these actions in the right sticky action column.
+Each file row can expose these actions in the actions column.

 | Action | What it does |
 | --- | --- |
 | Diffuse | Opens the selected existing files in the external Diffuse tool.
 Requires at least two existing files. |
 | Difference | Opens the built-in Difference Viewer for that file across all configured targets. |

-Use the radio button in a target column to choose the source file.
-Use checkboxes to choose target locations, then use the global `Copy` or `Delete` buttons in the tree toolbar.
+To copy a file, choose one source with the radio button, check the targets you want to update, then use the global `Copy` button in the tree toolbar.

+To delete, check the target locations you want to remove and use the global `Delete` button.

 ### Folder Actions

-Folder rows participate in the same global batch actions.
+Folder rows work the same way as file rows.

 | Action | What it does |
 | --- | --- |
 | Copy | Copies selected source folders into checked target folder locations. |
 | Delete | Deletes checked existing folders after confirmation. |

-Use the radio button to choose the source folder.
-Use checkboxes to choose target folder locations.
+If you select a parent folder, nested child selections under it are skipped automatically when the batch action runs.

-### Main Page Undo and Redo
+### Undo and Redo

-Main-page `Copy` and `Delete` actions are stored in an in-memory action history.
-A batch copy or delete is stored as one undo step.
-Each action keeps temporary snapshots of the affected target paths, so `Undo` can restore deleted items or previous overwritten target content, and `Redo` can reapply the same result.
+Main-page `Copy` and `Delete` actions can be undone and redone during the current app session.

 Use the toolbar buttons, `Ctrl+Z`, `Ctrl+Y`, or `Ctrl+Shift+Z` while focus is not inside an input field.
-History is kept for the current app session and is cleared when the app closes.

-Before a global batch action runs, the app shows a confirmation popup with the planned file and folder operations.
-Nested selections are skipped when a selected parent folder already covers them.
+Before a batch action runs, the app shows a confirmation popup so you can review what will happen.

-### Scanning Behavior
+### Automatic Refresh

-The app watches the configured folders for changes.
-When files or folders change, it refreshes the comparison tree while preserving vertical and horizontal scroll position.
-Incremental updates are used where possible so small changes do not require a full rerender.

-Exclusion patterns are applied before entries are added to the comparison map.
-A plain name such as `node_modules` matches any path segment with that name, `*.log` matches file or folder names by basename, and path-like patterns such as `src/generated` skip that relative subtree.
+After the first scan, the app keeps watching the selected folders.
+If something changes on disk, the comparison tree refreshes automatically and keeps your scroll position where possible.

 ### Exclusion Patterns

-Use the `Exclude files and folders` box to skip noisy or heavy paths.
+Use the `Exclude files and folders` box to skip paths you do not want to compare or watch.
 Put one pattern per line.

 | Pattern type | Example | What it excludes |
 | --- | --- | --- |